DarkIceXD/Sudoku-Solver/README.md

 # Sudoku-Solver
-very fast sudoku solver written in modern c++, requires at least c++14
+very simple and fast sudoku solver written in modern c++, requires at least c++14